-When we might know election results
+When We Might Know Election Results

 Arizona

-Arizona might be called soon.
-Biden is leading by 5 percentage points with more than 80% of the estimated vote counted, and some news outlets, including The Associated Press and Fox News, have already called it for him.
-The New York Times and others have not done so, but Arizona officials expect to finish counting ballots Wednesday, so we shouldn’t be waiting too long for an answer.
+Arizona could be called Thursday, but probably not until late in the day.
+Biden is leading by a little more than 2 percentage points with about 86% of the estimated vote counted, and some news outlets, including The Associated Press and Fox News, have already called it for him.
+The New York Times and others have not done so.

+Officials in Maricopa County, which includes Phoenix and where many votes are still uncounted, said they would release an update on the results after 6 p.m.
+Pacific.

 Georgia